cjcrosley/virtual-futures-project/step2.md

 ### Recursion

 This is where the underlying fractal ordering is created.
-A loop is creating in Grasshopper that will complete the specified Number of Iterations.
+A loop is created in Grasshopper that will complete the specified Number of Iterations.
 The process inside the loop is as follows:

 - Look for supplied planes.

 - Construct a grid of rectangles at planes supplied with:
  - Extent X and Extent Y - The number of rectangles to construct in the grid in the X and Y-axis.
 Use the Base variable, just as we used Base to construct the overall dimension.
+In the case that Base = 2, a 2 x 2 grid will be created.
  - Size X and Size y -  The X and Y-axis dimensions of the rectangles to be created.
 Notice the similarities to the equation we used to construct the Community module.
 In this case, for each iteration we are creating a grid of rectangles with dimensions that will diminish with each iteration.

 $$